rails-girls-summer-of-code/summer-of-code/students/conferences.md

 **Enjoy the great vibe, learn new things from the talks, meet fantastic people and get to know the lovely community!**

 We highly recommend to go and visit evening events like the local Ruby or JS user group.
-You can ask your coaches about the events that happen in your place.
+You can ask your coaches about the events that happen in your town/city.
 Additionally, we want to you to visit a conference.
-They are an important aspect of the community life, we support you by organizing free conference tickets.
+They are an important aspect of the community life and we support you by organizing free conference tickets.

 **Are you a conference organizer and interested in supporting our students?
 Please <a href="#organizers">read here for more information</a>.**